nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 list to update it, and have the UI display the updated filtered entity list.

 #### Delete Project Command
-Compulsory prefix: p/<valid project id>
+Compulsory argument: <valid project id>
 Example Use: `project -d 1`

 #### Delete Issue Command
-Compulsory prefix: i/<valid issue id>
+Compulsory argument: <valid issue id>
 Example Use: `issue -d 2`

 #### Delete Client Command
-Compulsory prefix: p/<valid client id>
+Compulsory argument: <valid client id>
 Example Use: `client -d 3`

-#### The following sequence diagram shows how the delete command operation works for adding a project entity:
+#### The following sequence diagram shows how the delete command operation works for deleting a client entity:
 Example: `client -d 1`

 ![DeleteSequenceDiagram](images/DeleteSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">
-:information_source: **Note:** The lifeline for `AddProjectCommand` should end at destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+:information_source: **Note:** The lifeline for `DeleteClientCommand` should end at destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>